Second State

 Getting started with the Rust programming language - Rust is the best-supported language on WebAssembly today.

 This page is outdated.
-Please visit here to see a Rusty hello world.
+Please visit here to see .

 While WebAssembly supports many programming languages, Rust by far has the best tooling.
 Rust is voted the most beloved programming language by StackOverflow users for the past 4 years in a row.
 It is one of the fastest-growing programming languages.